Pranav9594/NIMO-CHATBOT/README.md

-NIMO – Conversational AI Chatbot
+## NIMO – Conversational AI Chatbot

-A modern conversational AI chatbot built with Next.js, React, and the Vercel AI SDK.
-NIMO offers a smooth, fast, and interactive chatting experience powered by Groq’s LLaMA 3.3 70B model.
+### NIMO is a modern, feature-packed AI chatbot built with Next.js, React, Tailwind, and the Vercel AI SDK.
+It delivers a smooth conversational experience powered by Groq’s LLaMA 3.3 70B model, complete with real-time streaming, markdown rendering, chat history, and a sleek dark UI.

-Features
+🚀 Features
 Core

-Real-time AI conversations using Groq’s LLaMA 3.3 70B
+Real-time conversations powered by LLaMA 3.3 70B

-Streaming responses that appear as they're generated
+Fast streaming responses

-Full markdown rendering with syntax highlighting for code
+Markdown support with syntax highlighting

-One-click copy button for code snippets
+Copy button for code blocks

 Chat Management

-Automatic chat history stored in local storage
+Chat history stored locally

-Up to 20 preserved chat sessions

-Start new chats anytime
+Create and switch between multiple sessions

+Restore any of the last 20 conversations

-Clear current chat with a confirmation prompt
+Clear individual chats with confirmation

-Restore previous chat sessions

-Delete individual sessions with confirmation
+Delete specific sessions from history

 User Experience

-Comet-style animated background
+Animated comet background

-Typing indicator while AI generates responses
+Typing indicator while the model is generating

-Auto-scroll to latest messages
+Auto-scroll for new messages

-Responsive layout for desktop and mobile
+Fully responsive on desktop and mobile

-Dark theme with a space-inspired look
+Dark theme with a clean space-inspired feel

-Tech Stack
+🛠 Tech Stack

 Framework: Next.js 15 (App Router)